ydydsnyd/mono/packages/replicache/doc/docs/diff/row-version.md

 }
 ```

 One CVR is generated for each pull response and stored in some ephemeral storage.
-The storage doesn’t need to be durable — if the CVR is lost, the server can just send a full sync.
+The storage doesn’t need to be durable — if the CVR is lost, the server can just send a reset patch.
 And the storage doesn’t need to be transactional with the database.
-Redis is perfect.
+Redis is fine.

 The CVRs are stored keyed under some unique ID.
 It can be a GUID, or a hash of the serialized CVR.

-## Database Schema
+## Setup

-The minimum requirement is just that each entity has a `version` column.
+1. Add a `Version` field to each entity in your backend database.
+2. Add storage for `ReplicacheClient`s in your backend database.
+Each record will have a `lastMutationID` field, the last mutation ID that the backend has processed.

-There is no need for soft deletes (`deleted` column) or spaces.
-Though they don’t hurt anything either.
+There is no need for soft deletes (`deleted` column) on the entities, or spaces.

 ## Push

-- Process the push as normal
+- Process the push as normal with other strategies.
 - Whenever any entity is updated, transactionally bump its `version` column.
-Note this is different than the way this column works in the Global Version strategy — each entity’s version is bumped independently on write, they aren’t all sharing one global or per-space version.
+Note this is different than the way this column works in the [Global Version](/concepts/diff/global-version) or [Per-Space Version](/concepts/diff/per-space-version) strategies — each entity’s version is bumped independently on write, they aren’t all sharing one global or per-space version.

 ## Pull